NuSpaceSim/nupyprop/README.rst

 11. ``-htc`` or ``--htc_mode``: High throughput computing mode.
 If set to yes, the code will be optimized to run in high throughput computing mode.
     Default is no.

+**Note**: This program uses OpenMP for propagating the huge number of neutrinos injected.
+For this purpose, the code will use **all** the threads available in your processor by default.
+To control the number of threads used for running the code, use ``export OMP_NUM_THREADS=x``, where ``x`` is the number of threads you want the code to run with.

 **Viewing output results**: output_*.h5 will contain the results of the code after it has finished running.
 In the terminal, run ``vitables``